Planets and Moons

 1. Introduction

 Commonly known as the oldest branch of science, astronomy is the most unique field of research because of how much it affects us all.
-While chemistry is the study of manual changes and biology is the study of autonomous changes, astronomy is the study of change we cannot control.
-It is also the study of the implausible theories that eventually could be proven true.
-There are theories about how temperature affects the vibrations of the tiniest atoms, and there are theories held about supermassive suns which can make a yellow mainstream star seem like a dot.
+While chemistry is the study of manual changes and biology is the study of autonomous changes, astronomy is the study of changes we cannot control.
+It is also the study of implausible theories that eventually could be proven true.
+There are theories about how temperature affects the vibrations of the tiniest atoms, and there are theories held about supermassive suns that can make a yellow mainstream star seem like a dot.

-Note that this course includes examples both “in character” (that is, from the Star Wars universe) and “out of character” (from our own universe).
+Note that this course includes examples both “in character” (that is, from the Star Wars universe) and “out of character” (from our universe).

 2. Planet Types